Log–log plot: Applications

 where q = log Q, a = log A, n = log N, k = log K, and u = log U.

+Rank-size plot of world islands and continents larger in area than 1000 square kilometers on a log-log scale.

 Log–log regression can also be used to estimate the fractal dimension of a naturally occurring fractal.

 However, going in the other direction – observing that data appears as an approximate line on a log–log scale and concluding that the data follows a power law – is not always valid.